How do I request original documents?

 How do I get a copy of my CPS documents and case record?

 If you cannot locate your personal documents you may request copies from CPS.
-To request a copy of your personal documents or your CPS case record, fill out Form 4884 and send it to DFPS.
+To request a copy of your personal documents or your CPS case record, fill out Form 4884 (Spanish version) and send it to DFPS.
 In some instances the CPS case record may include original personal documents which will be provided at the time of the request.

 If you have questions about the form for requesting copies of personal documents, case records or any other records issues, please send an email to Records.Management@DFPS.STATE.TX.US.

 You may also call us during business hours at (512) 929-6764 or toll free at (877) 764-7230.

 Send the completed form and all required documents to: